Server data from the Official MCP Registry

 with:

-comment-on-pr: true # posts audit table directly on the PR
+comment-on-pr: true # posts results as a PR comment

 When comment-on-pr: true (default), the action automatically posts the audit table as a comment on the pull request — and updates the same comment on re-run, so you don't get comment spam.
 Reviewers see the risk table without leaving the PR.